TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

 ^^^^^^^^^^^^^^

-Action classes implement the Action API, a callable which returns a callable which processes arguments from the command-line.
+Action classes implement the Action API, a callable which returns a callable which processes arguments kutoka the command-line.
 Any object which follows this API may be passed as the ``action`` parameter to :meth:`add_argument`.